nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The user can edit the content of an existing flashcard with the `edit` command, which follows the following format: `edit FLASHCARD_INDEX q:QUESTION | a: ANSWER`.

 The edit flashcard content feature is facilitated by `CardList` and `Card`.
+The list of user's flashcards are stored internally as `CardList`.
 In addition, it implements the following operations:
-* `CardList#getCard()` - Returns a flashcard based on the specified index from the list of flashcards.
+* `CardList#getCard()` - Gets a flashcard based on the specified index from the list of flashcards.
 * `Card#setQuestion()` — Sets the question of a flashcard.
 * `Card#setAnswer()` — Sets the answer of a flashcard.